StuartsHome/leetcode/Object-Oriented Design/README.md

         - How many backups of the same DB
         - So Hadoop (HDFS) is fault tolerant
         - If a server fails, there is a copy

+Rate Limiting:
+- Web servers typically use a centra in-memory key-value database, like Redis, for session management.
+A rate limiting algorithm is used to check if the user session (or IP address) has to be limited based on the information in the session cache.
+In case a client made too many requests within a given time frame, HTTP server can respond with the status code 429: Too Many Requests

+Rate limiter not on web server but built into app running on web server.

+Polling:
+Short polling: Client continuously making calls to the resource at specified intervals Resource responds everytime
+Long Polling: Connection stays open until resource is sent to client Client initiates connection with resource and if resource doesn't have enough data it keeps connection open to respond later, but if it does have data it responds immediately.

+Web Sockets: Connection opened between client and resource Bi-directional relationship in either can push data as they see fit As data changes on the back-end it can be pushed